scokobro/masters-advice/current.md

 # Current Students

-Along with working to gain the necessary credits to graduate you will need to schedule time to work on your own research project and write you graduation thesis; this is due at the end of your second year but there are a number of intermediate step designed to get you there.
+Along with working to gain the necessary credits to graduate you will need to schedule time to work on your own research project and write you graduation thesis; this is due at the end of your second year but there are a number of intermediate steps designed to get you there.
 This section outlines those steps and offers some brief advice on how to approach them.

 ## Scheduled tasks

-Once you have been accepted to GSIR you will go through the two-year master program along with your fellow students.
+Once you have been accepted to GSIR you will go through the two-year masters program along with your fellow students.
 There are a number of submissions and presentations that you will prepare along the way, this is what the two-year flow looks like (if you're starting in April), more details and advice below.

 <table cellspacing="0" border="0">
 	<colgroup span="2" width="41"></colgroup>